CampusIoT/datasets/TourPerret/README.md

 * `rxInfo[]._distance` : the set of distances between the endpoint and the gateway
 * `rxInfo[]._distance._timeOfEmission` : time of emission (in nanosecond) since the `time` of the reception by the gateway.
 The `time` field is sometime missing in indoor gateways.

+> The ```object``` field contains the measurement of the weather conditions at the top of the tower.
+For Elsys EMS endpoint, the ```accMotion``` field counts the shock inside the steel structure triggered by gusts of wind.
+The weather conditions can be correlated with weather datas from services such as OpenWeatherMap.

-> Several fields are k-anonymized.
+> Several fields are k-anonymized for the sake of privacy.
 The location of the gateways has been [geo-hashed](https://en.wikipedia.org/wiki/Geohash).
 The precision is 6 (±0.61 km (0.38 mi; 610 m)).
 Distance are computed with the GPS-acurate position of the gateways or from the static position set by the gateway installation.
 The gateway installation can be erroneous.

-> The ```object``` field contains the measurement of the weather conditions at the top of the tower.
-For Elsys EMS endpoint, the ```accMotion``` field counts the shock inside the steel structure triggered by gusts of wind.
-The weather conditions can be correlated with weather datas from services such as OpenWeatherMap.
+> Log files have been cleaned and obfuscated using the [scripts](https://gitlab.inria.fr/spelissi/wisec-2022-reproductibility/-/tree/master/code) developed by Samuel Pélissier.

 ## Citation